rabarnett/MobileApplication/README.md

 #### Product Research & Definition

 - Barnett conducted _**user research**_ and _**market research**_.
 This allowed him to discover and better understand various design choices to implement into [Persona Pop](https://apps.apple.com/us/app/persona-pop/id1638032169).
 One way he conducted research is through deep analysis.
 He would spend time at length with similar apps, assigning each a grade based on well-defined criteria.
 Barnett developed a better understanding of what makes apps engaging and useful.
-Using the research he was able to successfully defined the functional requirements, target audience, and app specifications.
+Using the research he was able to successfully define the functional requirements, target audience, and app specifications.
 This phase resulted in a _**high-level outline**_ of the application and its purpose.

 #### Design & Prototype